Professional Equipment Guides

 Equipping a professional esthetics practice is one of the most important — and most expensive — decisions a salon or spa owner will make.
 The right equipment enhances every treatment you perform, improves client satisfaction and retention, and builds the professional foundation for a thriving business.
 The wrong equipment wastes money, limits your service offerings, and can even compromise client safety.

-EstheticianEquip is the independent professional's resource for navigating the esthetician equipment market.
+EstheticianEquip is the independent professional's resource for understanding the esthetician equipment market.
 We provide in-depth buying guides, technology comparisons, cost analysis, and practical setup advice specifically for salon and spa owners who need to make smart, informed purchasing decisions.
 Whether you are opening your first treatment room or expanding an established practice, our guides help you invest wisely.

 Professional esthetician treatment room with modern equipment